 Name Description status Can be "promoted" to a "higher" value, where the lowest to highest ordering is: current, deprecated, obsoleted, deleted.
 For example, current can be changed to deprecated, and obsoleted can be changed to deleted, but deleted cannot be changed back to obsoleted.
-When promoting status, the deprecation, obsoletion and deletion rules of Section 2.4 MUST be obeyed. description Can be extended or replaced via use of the action attribute.
+When promoting status, the deprecation, obsoletion and deletion rules of Section 2.4 MUST be obeyed. description Can be prefixed, extended or replaced via use of the action attribute (A.2.12.6).
 When changing the description, behavioral backwards compatibility MUST be preserved.